newrouge/newrouge.github.io/_posts/2025-03-21-What-not-to-do-with-vms.md

 * Tier 1: Meant mostly for server's management.
 It contains less critical assets than the previous one, but will likely represent a higher risk at the business level.
 * Tier 2: Workstations, phones, printers

-This security model is made in such a way that administrators separate roles and account.
-This ensures, for example, that compromising a laptop, and all accounts logged into it, will not immediately lead to the fall of the castle.
+This security model is made in such a way that administrators separate roles and accounts, depending on the tier they work with.
+This ensures, for example, that compromising a laptop, and all accounts logged into it, will not immediately lead to the fall of the whole castle.

 # 1. Unencrypted VM storage